Category

 How have consumers' spending habits, values, and media behaviors evolved through the pandemic and SNS advancements?
 Focusing on Generation Z, we decipher the "present" state of the relationship between consumers and media.
 Moderated by Mr. Masato Watanabe of Video Research Ltd.'s Human Research Institute, the discussion featured Ms. Mai Osada, Director of SHIBUYA109 lab., and Mr. Akira Amano, Senior Researcher at Dentsu Inc. Media Innovation Lab., both active at the forefront of consumer research.

-※This article is based on the session "How Will Media Behavior Change?" from "VR FORUM 2023" held on November 28, 2023.
+※This article is edited from the session "How Will Media Behavior Change?" held at "VR FORUM 2023" on November 28, 2023.

 image